laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 application full information about well-formed CBOR that is not deterministically encoded even when it should be.
-However, if a flag for checking is provided and switched on, there should be no chance that any other decoded data item is mistaken for one that was encoded deterministically.
+However, if a flag for checking is provided and switched on, there SHOULD be no chance that any other decoded data item is mistaken for one that was encoded deterministically.

 As reordering maps for Deterministic Encoding is relatively expensive,